jeekinlau/lab_website/pages/about.md

 ## Research Projects

 - Traditional breeding techniques utilizing interspecific crosses to introduce traits from other prunus species into peach germplasm
-- Molecular breeding approaches utilizing markers for developing a Genomic Selection model to select for "difficult to phenotype" traits.
+- Molecular breeding approaches utilizing markers for developing Genomic Selection models to select for "difficult to phenotype" traits.
+- Using genetic studies to discover genetic alleles for disease resistance and other horticultural traits.